decentraland/adr/RFC/RFC-10-realm-description.md

 ## Realm

 We call realm to a given set of services needed for the client to work: current we have comms, content and lambdas.
-We point to a realm by an URL, and it's a valid realm if it provides a `/about` endpoint in the proper format describing the realm and its status.
+We point to a realm by using an URL, it's a valid realm if it provides a `/about` endpoint in the proper format describing the realm and its status.

 ## /about